bimdata/documentation/src/viewer/ui.md

 bimdataViewer.registerWindow(windowConfigurationObject);
 ```

-Then, if only this window is displayed, the header will be displayed `flying` like on the image bellow.
+Then, if this window is displayed, the header will be displayed `flying` like on the image bellow.

 <p align="center">
   <img width="70%" src="/assets/img/viewer/Viewer-1_window_special.png" alt="Flying header on siple window.">
 </p>

 ::: warning
-The flying header is possible only if one window is displayed.
+The flying header is possible only if one window is displayed only.
 If there is two windows displayed, even if they have the flyingHeader property set to true, the header will be displayed as a top bar.
 :::

 ### No header

 In some case, you may want to get rid of the header.
-To do so, you must use the `makeBIMDataViewer` configuration object, and use the ui property :
+To do so, you must use the configuration object of the `makeBIMDataViewer` method, and use the `ui.headerVisible` property :

 ```javascript
 const bimdataViewer = makeBIMDataViewer({